Maria Cristina Falls: Agus VI hydroelectric plant

 Maria Cristina Falls powers the Agus VI Hydroelectric Plant, one of the several hydroelectric plants that harness Agus River.
 The power plant has a 200 MW potential capacity supplied by a water flow of about 130 cubic meters per second.

-Agus VI is operated by the National Power Corporation and was commissioned on May 31, 1953.
+Agus VI is operated by the National Power Corporation.
+It was authorized by President Elpidio Quirino was later commissioned on May 31, 1953.
 Under President Gloria Macapagal Arroyo's Mindanao Super Region development plan, the Agus VI is planned to undergo a 1.856-billion-peso upgrading project.